Beth Sholom Synagogue (Elkins Park, Pennsylvania): Roof

 The roof is about 100 ft tall.
 It is composed of a set of panels suspended between three steel and concrete beams, which form a tripod shape in a manner resembling a tent.
-The beams measure either 110 ft or 117 ft long.
+The beams' length is cited as either 110 ft or 117 ft.
 Although the beams appear to meet at the roof, they do not actually touch; instead, a triangle connects all three beams.
 Each beam is decorated with seven menorah-style lamps, each with seven arms.
 The beams themselves are sometimes cited as symbolizing the three Abrahamic patriarchs: Abraham, Isaac, and Jacob.
 The roof was intended to resemble Mount Sinai, where the Hebrew prophet Moses received the Ten Commandments from God, and it also evoked the shape of a tent.
 Cohen had proposed mounting a red aviation obstruction light above the roof, but Wright had rejected this idea.
 The synagogue was ultimately built with an aluminum cap, which, as planned, bore the inscription "I am the Lord thy God" in Hebrew letters.

 The roof panels themselves are composed of an inner layer of corrugated plastic and an outer layer of wire glass, built to withstand 40 psi of wind pressure.
 The two layers are separated by an 5 in air gap.
 The double layering not only deflected glare from the sun but also allowed for easier ventilation during the summer and heat absorption during the winter.
 The panels were intended to be similar in appearance to acrylic and fiberglass panels, which were commonplace in the 1950s.
 Though there are rumors that the original panels were replaced with acrylic due to sonic booms from military aircraft flying nearby, these rumors have not been substantiated.
 The roof panels are mounted onto grids of tall, narrow metal rectangles.
 The centers of the western, northeastern, and southeastern facades have protruding bevels, which are composed of vertical metal bars that converge at a decorative metal panel.
 The roof is lit at night by the interior lighting.